usagitoneko97/klara/A4_CFG/readme.md

 ![](resources/problems_statement_ex.svg.png)

-In code shown above, does a phi function needed at the last block?
-Even though in analysis of dominance frontier had suggested that a definition of variable inside block 2 will result in phi function being placed in the last block, but because of variable `d` had no usage at the last block, the phi function is **not** needed.
-Live variable analysis will provides the information needed to further narrow the set of φ-functions.
+In the code shown above, does a phi function needed at the last block?
+Even though in the analysis of dominance frontier has suggested that a definition of the variable inside block 2 will result in phi function being placed in the last block, but because of variable `d` has no use at the last block, the phi function is **not** needed.
+Live variable analysis will provide the information needed to further narrow the set of φ-functions.

 #### 1.6.1.2.
 Finding uninitialized variables

 If a statement uses some variable, *v* before *v* has been assigned a value, the variable *v* can be said is an uninitialized variable.
-The algorithm can deduce from the set of liveness properties of variable to determine the variable is live out from other blocks to current blocks.
+The algorithm can deduce from the set of liveness properties of a variable to determine the variable is live out from other blocks to current blocks.

 #### 1.6.1.3.
 Dead code elimination

-A store operation like `a = b + c` is not needed if `a` is not used anywhere throughout code after the defininition, or `a` **does not live out** of the block.
+A store operation like `a = b + c` is not needed if `a` is not used anywhere throughout code after the definition, or `a` **does not live out** of the block.

 ### 1.6.2.
 Terminology